nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-11-02-project-server-2013-issue-tf294026-the-following-work-item-field-does-not-exist/index.md

 ---
 title: "Project Server 2013 Issue – TF294026: The following work item field does not exist"
+description: "Resolve the TF294026 error in Project Server 2013 with our guide.
+Learn how to add missing work item fields for seamless Team Foundation Server integration."
 date: 2012-11-02
 creator: Martin Hinshelwood
 id: "9103"